nfrechette/acl/README.md

 ## Reference material

-In order to test the algorithm implementations with real world data, we took the Carnegie-Mellon database.
+In order to test the algorithm implementations with real world data, we took the [Carnegie-Mellon University motion capture database](http://mocap.cs.cmu.edu/).
 It contains over 2500 animation clips.
 This is the data all graphs and charts shown will be based on.
 Data available upon request, it is far too large for GitHub.

 ## Performance metrics